-Constant need for data validation
+The constant need for message validation

-Problems in traditional test process
+Problems in the traditional test process

-Tests can be performed independently based on own schedule which adds flexibility and diminishes unnecessary bilateral interaction.
-A calendar time spend on testing will decrease drastically especially in challenging iterative test cases where an instant feedback mechanism enables validation and error correction at once.
-Data quality will be enhanced, without additional costs.
+Tests performed as a self-service adds flexibility and diminishes unnecessary bilateral interaction.
+A calendar time spent on testing will decrease drastically, especially in challenging iterative cases where an instant feedback mechanism enables validation and error correction at once.
+In addition, data quality will improve when infrequent errors are located by running more tests without additional costs.